SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Supported_System_Data_Storage_Architectures/Resource_migration_to_elastic.md

 1. If you agree with the proposed conversion of the properties or no conversion is necessary, click *Continue Migration* to start the actual migration process.
 If you do not accept the conversion, click *Cancel Migration*.

    - A window will show the migration actions that have been scheduled.
 This window can be closed, the migration will continue in the background.
-The progress of the scheduled actions will be shown in the *MigrationStatus* table in SLNetClientTest tool, where a row will be created for the resources and resource pools migration.
+The progress of the scheduled actions will be shown in the *MigrationStatus* table in SLNetClientTest tool, where a row will be created for the migration of resources and resource pools.
 These rows will be updated to reflect the progress of the migration.

    - All Resource Manager instances in the cluster will be stopped.
 If DataMiner cannot reach a Resource Manager instance for some reason, the migration will be canceled, and all Resource Manager instances will be notified to start up again without changing their storage type.